Powerlevel9k/powerlevel9k/README.md

 a segment that others would find useful, please consider upstreaming it to the main theme distribution so that everyone can use it!

-#### Unit Test Ratios

-The `symfony2_tests` and `rspec_stats` segments both show a ratio of "real" classes vs test classes in your source code.
-This is just a very simple ratio, and does not show your code coverage or any sophisticated stats.
-All this does is count your source files and test files, and calculate the ratio between them.
-Just enough to give you a quick overview about the test situation of the project you are dealing with.

 ### Disabling / Enabling Powerlevel9k

 You can disable P9k and return to a very basic prompt at any time simply by